softchris/golang-book/04-webdev/02-web-dev/README.md

 ## Responding to a request

-An incoming request could be asking for a specific route like /products or /orders for example or it could be asking for a specific static file like an image, a text file or maybe CSS.
-The request itself gives us a hint, about not only the logical domain it wants data from, like orders or products, but what data type it wants or it might even present credentials for authentication.
+An incoming request could be asking for a specific route like /products or /orders for example, or it could be asking for a specific static file like an image, a text file or maybe CSS.
+The request itself gives us a hint, about not only the logical domain it wants data from, like orders or products but what data type it wants, or it might even present credentials for authentication.
 The hint is known as headers.

 ### Header

 There's a concept called headers.
-A header is giving off a piece of information that could say what piece of content it is, how big the content is or it could be a token helping you authenticate for example.
+A header is giving off a piece of information that could say what piece of content it is, how big the content is, or it could be a token helping you authenticate for example.

 Headers can exist both on the incoming request as well as the response.

-### Serving various types of content
+### Serving different types of content

 Serving different types of content means that we are working on the response.
-To serve various content type, we need to instruct the response what type of content it is so that a consuming client knows how to interpret it, (in some cases, clients like a web browser is able to figure that out anyway through a process called content sniffing).
+To serve various content type, we need to instruct the response on what type of content it is so that a consuming client knows how to interpret it, (in some cases, clients like a web browser can figure that out anyway through a process called content sniffing).

-To serve a specific type of content, there's two things you need to do:
+To serve a specific type of content, there are two things you need to do:

 - **set the content type**, you set the content type by calling: